1dv022/syllabus/gettingstarted.md

 HTML and CSS is one of the foundations that the web is built upon.
 In this course basic skills in html and css are required.
 Further more you are required to have basic knowlege on how communication over http is handled.

 What you should know:
-* HTML
+* HTML (html5-documents and basic elements, node-tree)
-* CSS (selectors, media queries)
+* CSS (selectors, media queries, separation from html)
-* Protocol and principles for communication between client and server
+* Protocol and principles for communication between client and server (http/https get/post)
-* http get/post
-* address structure on the web (URL)
+* address structure on the web (URL, relative and absolute paths)

 ### Javascript
 To be able to complete the course you need basic programming skills, preferably in javascript (corresponding to [1dv021](https://github.com/1dv021)).
 If you have programmed in another object oriented language than javascript please, take an hour to go through chapter 1-10 in [http://eloquentjavascript.net/](http://eloquentjavascript.net/) to get you up to speed.